authchir/libencoding/README.md

 partial conversion.
 For a fine grain error handling, an overload is provide with a `std::error_code&` parameter where the corresponding error code will be place.

+## Current status

+The library is presently under construction.

 ## Motivation and Scope

 I am working on this library with two main purpose: